josdejong/jsoneditor/docs/api.md

 - `{String} mode`

   Set the editor mode.
-Available values: 'tree' (default), 'view', 'form', 'code', 'text'.
+Available values: 'tree' (default), 'view', 'form', 'code', 'text', 'preview'.
 In 'view' mode, the data and datastructure is read-only.
-In 'form' mode, only the value can be changed, the datastructure is read-only.
+In 'form' mode, only the value can be changed, the data structure is read-only.
 Mode 'code' requires the Ace editor to be loaded on the page.
 Mode 'text' shows the data as plain text.
+  The 'preview' mode can handle large JSON documents up to 500 MiB.
+It shows a preview of the data, and allows to transform, sort, filter, format, or compact the data.

 - `{String[]} modes`